zeionara/iglu-starter-kit/README.md

 # Evaluation

 Models submitted to the NLP track are going to be evaluated according to both *when to ask* and *what to ask* criteria with a two-step scoring process.

-- **When to ask:** The first criterion is a binary classification problem: whether to ask a clarification question or not.
-Models’ performance are reported using classic metrics such as F1 score.
-Your classifier's macro-average F1 value will be distributed into the following bins and scored accordingly:
+- **When to ask:** This is a binary classification problem: Does the provided instruction require a clarification question?
+We use the the [macro average F1 score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) to evaluate your classifer.
+However, we do not believe optimizing this metric too much is in the best use of your time from a research perspective.
+Hence we quantize the F1 score into the following bins:

   - `0.90 - 1.0`
   - `0.85 - 0.90`
   - `0.75 - 0.85`
-  - `0.70 - 0.75`
+  - `0.65 - 0.75`
-  - `0.50 - 0.70`
+  - `0.50 - 0.65`
-  - `0.25 - 0.50`
+  - `0.35 - 0.50`
-  - `0.0 - 0.25`
+  - `0.0 - 0.35`

+  So if your classifer gets a F1 score of 0.82, the binned F1 score will be 0.75.
+For a F1 score of 0.93, the binned score will be 0.90 and so on.

-- **What to ask:** The second criterion evaluates ranking of the list of human-issued clarifying questions for a given ambiguous instruction.
-We adopt standard metrics such as MRR.
-Your ranker's performance will be evaluated upto ***3 decimal places***.
+- **What to ask:** The second problem evaluates how well your model can rank a list of human-issued clarifying questions for a given ambiguous instruction.
+Your model will be evaluated on [Mean Reciprocal Rank (MRR)](https://machinelearning.wtf/terms/mean-reciprocal-rank-mrr/), rounded off to ***3 significant digits***.

-Your final score will be a combination of both metrics.
+The leaderboard will be ranked based on the binned F1 score, submissions with the same binned F1 score will be sorted with the MRR.

 *Please note above mentioned metrics is subject to be modified after completion of warm-up phase of the competition.*

 # Baselines

-We have implemented the classification and ranker baseline models.
-Refer to the [models/README](https://gitlab.aicrowd.com/aicrowd/challenges/iglu-challenge-2022/iglu-2022-clariq-nlp-starter-kit/-/tree/master/models) to learn more about the input, output and usage of the models.

-We adapt the baselines from [Clarifying Questions for Open-Domain Dialogue Systems (ClariQ) challenge](https://convai.io/) as folows:
-- Baseline for  when to ask Clarifying Questions: As a simple baseline for this task,  fine-tuned BERT, BART and RoBERTa followed by a classification layer could be employed to predict if instructions are clear or not.
-- Baseline for  What Clarifying Questions to ask:
-    1. BM25: This baseline model ranks the clarifying questions in the quetion bank using a BM25 ranker.
-    2. BERT-Based Ranker: A fine-tuned a BERT-based model is used to rerank all the questions in each instruction's question bank.

-The results of baselines models can be found in the leaderboard and the code is shared in a Google Colab Notebook.
-TODO: submit baselines to leaderboard?.
+We shall be releasing the baselines soon, be on the lookout on the forums.

 # How to Test and Debug Locally